Kfar Bar'am synagogue: History

 Kafr Bir'im village on PEF Survey of Palestine map from the 1870s, with the two synagogue ruins labelled.

 Kafr Bir'im was established in ancient times, during the Roman period, in Talmudic times, most likely by c.
 220 CE.
 According to Jewish tradition, Pinchas ben Yair (2nd-century CE) was buried in Kfar Bir'im.
+It was inhabited by Jews until the 13th century, if not later.
 After a period of Muslim inhabitation, by the 19th century the village was entirely Christian, comprising Maronites and Melkites.
 A church on the site, the Maronite church, was in regular use.

 The village was badly damaged in the Galilee earthquake of 1837.
 The local church and a row of columns and other standing remains of the ancient synagogue were thrown to the ground.

 Along with other such structures in the Galilee, the ruins were first identified as a synagogue in modern times in 1852 by Edward Robinson in his Biblical Researches in Palestine.
 Robinson wrote of his visit to Kafr Bir'im:

 As these remains were the first of the kind that we had yet seen; and were of a style of architecture utterly unknown to us; we were at a loss for some time what to make of them.
 They were evidently neither Greek nor Roman.
 The inscription, if authentic, obviously marks both structures as of Jewish origin; and as such, they could only have been synagogues.
 We were, however, not satisfied on this point, until we found at Meirôn the same species of architecture, in the acknowledged remains of an ancient Jewish synagogue.
 We afterwards found the ruins of like structures at Irbid, Tell Hum, Kedes, and perhaps other places in Galilee; all marked with the same architectural peculiarities.
 The size, the elaborate sculptured ornament, and the splendour of these edifices, do not belong to a scattered and down-trodden people; such as the Jews have been in these regions ever since the fourth century.
 These costly synagogues, therefore, can be referred only to the earlier centuries of the Christian era; when Galilee was the chief seat of the Jews; and Jewish learning and schools flourished at Tiberias.
 All these circumstances would seem to mark a condition of prosperity and wealth and influence among the Jews of Galilee in that age, of which neither their own historians, nor any other, have given us any account.

 The village was captured October 31, 1948 by the Israel Defense Forces during operation Hiram and the villagers forced to leave.
 On June 16, 1949, Kibbutz Bar'am was founded nearby by demobilized Palmach soldiers.